gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 Hit reply to my newsletter or tweet about it.
 Hoping we learned something new about javascript today.

-My next post is **how virtual DOM works**.
-If you are not subscribed, subscribe below :D
+My next post is about **how a virtual DOM works**.
+And if you are not subscribed, subscribe below :D

 <hr />